 Fujinon 14mm f2.8 | First Impressions

-I’ve had this lens for almost two years by the time of this review so I’ve been using it quite a bit and have a lot of experience with it.
+By the time of this review, I had had this lens for almost two years, so I’ve used it quite a bit and have a lot of experience with it.

-This lens isn’t mind-blowing for a wide-angle or anything, but you have to consider it is fairly small and compact for a wide.
-Also consider, what other options are out there?
-Nothing really, a few lenses from Rokinon that are inferior and a couple of lenses from Voigtlander that are slower and with a lot more vignetting, like this Voigtlander 15mm f4.5.
-So you’re left with this all around very solid, reliable and useful 14mm by Fujifilm.
+This lens isn’t mind-blowing for a wide-angle, but you have to consider it fairly small and compact for a wide.
+Also, consider what other options are out there.
+Nothing really, a few lenses from Rokinon that are inferior and a couple of lenses from Voigtlander that are slower and with much more vignetting, like this Voigtlander 15mm f4.5.
+So you’re left with this solid, reliable, and useful 14mm by Fujifilm.

-I actually really like this lens and would buy it again without hesitation.
-It doesn’t really have any magical characteristics, but it’s sharp, has beautiful bokeh and has great corner-to-corner detail with really beautiful color and contrast.
-All around, it produces some very nice, high quality images for the landscape or architecture photography.
+I really like this lens and would buy it again without hesitation.
+It doesn’t really have any magical characteristics, but it’s sharp, has beautiful bokeh, and has great corner-to-corner detail with really beautiful color and contrast.
+All around, it produces some very nice, high-quality images for landscape or architectural photography.

-This Fujifilm 14mm lens is also far superior to the 14mm on the 10-24mm lens, this is the reason I bought it.
+This Fujifilm 14mm lens is also far superior to the 14mm on the 10-24mm lens, which is why I bought it.
 My 10-24mm wasn’t cutting it for landscape work.
 The 10-24 is nice, but it just doesn’t have that same level of color and micro-contrast you get from this lens.

-Construction on the 14mm is really nice.
-It does however share that same sliding autofocus ring that toggles the camera between autofocus and manual focus found on other Fujinon lenses, so this can be confusing.
-You might have your camera set to autofocus but the lens to manual and get stuck wondering why your camera won’t autofocus – well, that’s why.
+The 14 mm construction is really nice.
+However, it shares the same sliding autofocus ring that toggles the camera between autofocus and manual focus found on other Fujinon lenses, so this can be confusing.
+You might have your camera set to autofocus, but the lens is too manual, and you get stuck wondering why your camera won’t autofocusโwell, that’s why.

-I would really like to see Fujifilm make a faster version of a 14mm for astrophography and another prime that’s wider, maybe a 10mm would be perfect.
-Right now if you want a wider prime that’s somewhat fast, you’re stuck with the 10mm Rokinon lens, which is . . . ok . . .
+I would like to see Fujifilm make a faster version of 14mm for astrophotography and another wider prime; maybe 10mm would be perfect.
+Right now, if you want a wider prime that’s somewhat fast, you’re stuck with the 10mm Rokinon lens, which is . . . ok . . .
 I guess.
 Voigtlander also has a 12mm and a 10mm, but they are very slow.
-I also have the full frame Rokinon 14mm f2.8 lens, but that thing is hot a mess.
-Then you can get faster, but not wider with the slightly superior Fujinon 16mm f1.4 lens – more on that later.
+I also have the full-frame Rokinon 14mm f2.8 lens, but that thing is a hot mess.
+Then you can get faster, but not wider, with the slightly superior Fujinon 16mm f1.4 lens – more on that later.

-I’ve been working on this huge list that shows all compatible lenses for the Fujifilm X-Mount.
-So check that out before making your next purchase so you know what all is out there.
+I’ve been working on this huge list that shows all lenses for the Fujifilm X-Mount.
+So check that out before making your next purchase to see what is available.

 Fujifilm 14mm F2.8 | Lens Characteristics

-Like with this shot above, you can see the lens is very capable of producing some incredible corner-to-corner detail without any weird artifacts or color shifts.
+Like with this shot above, you can see the lens can produce some incredible corner-to-corner detail without any weird artifacts or color shifts.

 Fujinon 14mm f2.8 Sharpness Chart

-Along the edges and corners the sharpness drops off slightly, but still holds detail very well and without any smudging or strange distortion effects.
+The sharpness drops off along the edges and corners, but still holds detail very well and without any smudging or strange distortion effects.

 My X-T2 produces slightly sharper results on the right side vs the left side.
 It’s not the lens, it’s the camera, it does it with all my wides.
 So I posted samples that have 100% magnification on the left and right side.